ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Did that seem weird to them?
 It may have, idk.
 Looking back at the videos, I mostly feel I could have worked out a bit more as I was very skinny, but my playing seemed OK, and some people hit the like button on my reels, and that made me feel good.

 So, in early 2022, I just wanted a job.
-Three companies gave me offers, and during one final interview, a CFO not at Flatley Inc spoke highly of the CEO at Flatley Inc, influencing my decision in an ironic way.
+Three companies gave me offers, and during one final interview, a CFO not at Senger-Huel spoke highly of the CEO at Senger-Huel, influencing my decision in an ironic way.
 I often wonder what if I wasn't impressed at someone else being impressed at someone so much that I went in that direction?
-Alas, I was grateful for the opportunity, and based on Flatley Inc's position as a startup focused insurer, I felt the equity would work out, just as long as the Fed kept printing money at a consistent rate, the startup machine would never stop, not soon at least.
+Alas, I was grateful for the opportunity, and based on Senger-Huel's position as a startup focused insurer, I felt the equity would work out, just as long as the Fed kept printing money at a consistent rate, the startup machine would never stop, not soon at least.

 ...

-That Friday, January 28th 2022, When I got the email from the HR person at Flatley Inc about onboarding there was some odd correspondence with regards to background checks and SSNs, which were being asked of separately.
+That Friday, January 28th 2022, When I got the email from the HR person at Senger-Huel about onboarding there was some odd correspondence with regards to background checks and SSNs, which were being asked of separately.
 Why would a company want my SSN privately, as well as ask me to do a background check which would ask me the same information, and weeks before I would fill out an I9 tax document with the information anyway?
 It seemed a bit confusing to me, but I gave the SSN privately via a phone number provided, and filled out the online background check separately.
 Startups can be sloppy sometimes, it's not that big of a deal.

 Anyway, I was working in NYC, for a company which had offices in San Francisco and Chicago, and talking to an HR person based in Chicago with about 3 other HR people CC'd.
 The background check form asked for a zip code for the company -- I looked up the first SF zip code I could find, hit enter, and was asked by the website to review the information first.
 I checked SF zip codes, and noticed there were a few.
 I then began to wonder if the company was actually, tax wise or whatever, based in Chicago.
 I didn't feel like looking shady and screwing up the background check form, so I asked Friday afternoon around 3 PM Chicago time via the email chain what the zip code was.